- Dr Akin Iwilade

 My current research interests are in three areas.
 The first looks at the shifting geographies of covert gang networks who appear to be exploring innovative migratory routes from West Africa to Europe.
 The goal here is to understand how new waves of migration subvert or transform statehood in a new age of globalisation.
 The second focusses on exploring multiple citizenship questions that emerge out of the informal production and distribution of fuel in the Gulf of Guinea area and how it impacts on notions of statehood.
 Finally, I am doing some research around the deployment of blackness and middle class youth identity formation in Africa and its diasporas.

-I convene the MA course on 'Conflict and Peace in Africa', co-convene the online graduate course 'Analysing Development '.
+I convene the graduate taught course 'Conflict and Peace in Africa', and co-convene the online graduate course 'Analysing Development '.
 I am also the On-course and Admissions Advisor for the PhD in African Studies.